 For Spencer, that meant working as a vet assistant for $16 an hour while playing in Orlando and Seattle.
 In Orlando, she spent around 20 hours each week at vet clinics and kennels.
 When she went to play in Seattle, she averaged almost 30 hours each week.

-Spencer coached individuals and group sessions for one to three hours a few times a week, making $40 to $80 an hour.
+Spencer coached individuals and group sessions for 1 to 3 hours a few times a week, making $40 to $80 an hour.
 After lockdown began, she transitioned to virtual coaching sessions but she hasn't held one since the spring of 2021.
 The company hosting the sessions transitioned to in-person training and the time frames didn't fit into her schedule.

 Between 2018 to early 2020, Kurtz worked as a vet assistant in North Carolina.
 After starting as an unpaid intern, she later made the minimum wage and worked between 10-20 hours a week.
 Similar to many other NWSL players, she coached kids, making between $50 and $100 per session.